The London Green Directory

 - Conserve the largest freshwater system on Earth

-Where Does Our Water Come From / Who Does What?
+Where Does Our Water Come From?

-The federal government (https://www.canada.ca/en/environment-climate-change/services/water-overview.html) has jurisdiction related to fisheries, navigation, federal lands, and international relations, including management of boundary waters shared with the United States, and relations with the International Joint Commission.
-It also supports aquatic research and technology, and ensures national policies and standards are in place on environmental and health-related issues.
+The federal government has jurisdiction related to fisheries, navigation, federal lands, and international relations, including management of boundary waters shared with the United States, and relations with the International Joint Commission.

-In 1993, the Province created the Ontario Clean Water Agency (a crown corporation), which focuses on the operation of water and sewage systems of more than 450 water and wastewater treatment facilities in the province.
+In 1993, the Province created the Ontario Clean Water Agency (a Crown corporation), which focuses on the operation of water and sewage systems of more than 450 water and wastewater treatment facilities in the province.
 Through the Ministry of the Environment, Conservation and Parks, the province regulates these systems to ensure water safety and quality including the registering of all municipal drinking water systems, system owners/operators licensing, operator authorization to run and maintain drinking water systems and issues of drinking water works permits to modify, repair or extend drinking water systems.
-The province also releases yearly reports on drinking water (https://www.ontario.ca/page/ministers-annual-report-drinking-water-2020.)
+The province also releases yearly reports on drinking water.

 London has had several sources of drinking water over the past 150 years.
 In the days of the early settlers, the Thames River was used for drinking water as well as for transportation.
 Since that time, both surface water (lakes and rivers) and groundwater (wells) sources have been used.
 Springbank Park, Pond Mills and the Beck Wells Systems were used as water sources.
 In 1967, the size and the needs of the City contributed to the requirement of a pipeline from Lake Huron.
 In 1995, the surface water supply system was expanded to Lake Erie.
-Along with water supply from these two Great Lakes, London has 2 back-up well systems in the north east and west parts of the City.
+Along with water supply from these two Great Lakes, London has two back-up well systems in the north east and west parts of the City.
 Groundwater wells are only used as an emergency water source for London.

 Our water comes to us through a network of treatment plants, reservoirs, pumping stations and pipes –1,550 km of pipes – initially built in the 1870’s.
 Since then it has been maintained and improved and serves us now well into the future.
 The City’s water system also has 8,500 fire hydrants and 110,000 water meters.
 The City has been fully metered since 1925.

 Water at Lake Huron enters our water supply system just north of Grand Bend.
-It is clarified and purified at the Grand Bend Filtration Plant and then pumped through a 1.2 meter diameter pipeline to the 109 million liter reservoirs at Arva (just north of London).
+It is clarified and purified at the Grand Bend Filtration Plant and then pumped through a 1.2 meter diameter pipeline to the 109 million litre reservoirs at Arva (just north of London).
 This water supply system – from Grand Bend to Arva – is called the Lake Huron Water Supply system.
 From Arva, the water is then pumped into the City of London water distribution system.

 Lake Erie water is drawn from the lake and purified at the Elgin plant located east of Port Stanley.
-The Elgin Water Supply System, supplies the cities of St. Thomas and London and several smaller communities.
+The Elgin Water Supply System supplies the cities of St. Thomas and London and several smaller communities.
 Before water reaches London, it is stored in a reservoir northeast of St. Thomas.
 London’s water treatment falls under the jurisdiction of two Boards: the Lake Huron Primary Water Supply System Joint Board of Management and the Elgin Area Primary Water Supply System Joint Board of Management.
 Together, these two water supply systems provide approximately 150 million litres of treated water every day (85% from Lake Huron and the remainder from Lake Erie).
 Visit: https://huronelginwater.ca/?s=education

 Both our water treatment and water distribution systems are maintained to safeguard our water and prevent contamination.
 The Joint Boards manage the water system from the Great Lakes source to the city boundary while the City manages the distribution system which ensures the water quality and quantity for our residents.
 On an annual basis, the City of London performs over 12,000 water quality tests to ensure quality, safety and taste.
 London also has 10 locations in which continuous online sampling of chlorine residual is monitored.
 All samples are submitted to an accredited laboratory for analysis in accordance with the province’s Safe Drinking Water Act, 2002.
 Other provincial standards for water quality are set out in the Ontario Regulation 169/03 (water quality standards) and Ontario Regulation 170/03 (drinking water systems).

 Our drinking water goes through a treatment process involving settling tanks and filtration to remove particles.
 Chemicals used in the treatment process provide a safe drinking water.
-Alum is used to help settle out finer sediments, chlorine to kill microorganisms and fluoride to help prevent cavities.
+Alum is used to help settle out finer sediments, chlorine to kill microorganisms, and fluoride to help prevent cavities.
 Visit: https://london.ca/living-london/water-environment/water-system

 Where Does Our Water Go?

 Water used in our sinks, dishwashers, washing machines and toilets goes to a sewage treatment plant.
 This wastewater is treated before being discharged into the Thames River.
 Water that runs off our eavestroughs, lawns, driveways and streets enters the storm sewer system and is discharged directly into the Thames River.
+Treating and pumping our water and sewage is responsible for about one-third of the energy use and greenhouse gas emissions from municipal operations in Ontario.
+More efficient water use can limit these impacts.

 Stormwater originates from the natural flow of water from rain and snow.
 London’s waterways include thousands of catch-basins, hundreds of kilometers of sewer pipes, numerous channels, more than 60 management pools, 110 km of creeks and the Thames River.
 London has over 1,230 km of sanitary sewer (284 km of trunk sewers, 300 mm or greater in diameter), and 36 pumping stations with over 45 km of force main.
 The City of London operates six wastewater treatment plants which are located along the Thames River.